-A billion people will die between now and the earliest possible plausible date for the first package of rough and ready but working rejuvenation therapies - say twenty years from now.
+A billion people will die between now and the earliest possible plausible date for the first package of rough and ready but working rejuvenation therapies, at least twenty years in the future.
 That date will only be hit if fundraising and other matters proceed very well over the next few years.
 Another few decades will pass after that point in order for the technologies of rejuvenation to work their way out to global availability at low cost, and the toll of deaths caused by aging will continue in less fortunate regions while this happens.
 Do we just write these people off and forge ahead regardless?
 Of course not.
-Instead, we turn to the science and business of cryonics, a serious effort to solve this problem that has been underway since the early 1970s.
+Instead, we can turn to the science and business of cryonics: an industry presently small, but which in a better world would be large enough to help everyone.

-- Alcor explains cryonics
+- Alcor explains cryonics.

-- Common myths and misunderstandings about cryonics
+- Common myths and misunderstandings about cryonics.

-- Cryonics at Wikipedia
+- Cryonics at Wikipedia.

-- Cryonics as an extension of metabolic arrest medicine
+- Cryonics as an extension of metabolic arrest medicine.

-- The Cryonet community, archives and resources
+- The Cryonet community, archives and resources.

 In addition, an excellent article on the philosophy and practice of cryonics can be found here at Fight Aging!: